-A student who does not successfully complete any course (receives all "F" grades), stopped attending classes, and did not complete any coursework is considered an unofficial withdrawal.
-An unofficial withdrawal may be required to repay up to 50% of their financial aid received for the term.
-Student who never attended any of their classes and did not complete any course work are required to repay 100% of the financial aid received for the semester or summer term.
-Non-attendance does not relieve students of the financial responsibility for tuition charges once they are registered for a class.
+not successfully complete any courses (receives all "F" grades), stops attending classes, or did not complete any coursework.
+A student with an unofficial withdrawal may be required to repay up to 50% of his/her financial aid received for the term.
+Students who never attended any of their classes and did not complete any course work are required to repay 100% of the financial aid received for the semester or summer term.
+Nonattendance does not relieve students of the financial responsibility for tuition charges once they are registered for a class.